;

 2. Root fracture:

-The main downside of a post is that, over time, it can weaken the root where it’s placed.
-This makes the root more likely to crack or break.
+The main risk of placing a post inside a root canal is that it thins and weakens the root walls, making the root more likely to crack or break.

 A fractured root can lead to pain, infections in the tooth and gums, abscesses, and ultimately tooth loss.